pschwede/AnchorBot/README.md

 Features
 --------
-* gets pictures out of the RSS feeds and the page they're linking to
+* gets videos and pictures out of the RSS feeds and the page they're linking to
 * analyzes feed entries for repeatations in microblogs or other feeds to merge and sort
 * focus on readability
 * locally hosted webinterface to run inside your browser